 The two most commonly used types of soil treatment systems are trenches and mounds.

-Trench: Drain field trenches effectively treat liquid flowing from the septic tank.
+Trench: seepage bed/drain field trenches effectively treat liquid flowing from the septic tank.
 A drain field trench is generally 18 to 36 inches wide and up to 100 feet long.
 The trench contains a perforated pipe in a bed of 3/4-inch to 2-inch diameter rock covered by natural or synthetic permeable fibers.
 Some soil treatment systems use large plastic tubing or some other chamber wrapped with fabric in the trench in place of rock.
 A 6- to 12-inch deep layer of topsoil covers the trench.
 Sewage flows through the holes in the distribution pipe, to the rock (or tube), through the biomat, and into the soil.
 Bacteria and fine sewage solids are removed or destroyed in this process.

 The trench system may be laid out in one of many configurations to allow for the necessary square feet of surface.
 There are often inspection pipes on one or both ends of the pipes.
 These can be cut off at ground level and capped for easier lawn maintenance.
 The ground surface level of the soil treatment area should always be level with or raised slightly above the surrounding ground to avoid excess rainfall flooding the system.